INTERMAGNET/wg-www-gins-data-formats/Meeting_2025-03/GINManagersMeetingMinutes.md

 3. Timetable for removal of Rsync transfers between GINs
 4. Any other business (in particular, any updates on items from the Rio meeting - https://github.com/INTERMAGNET/wg-www-gins-data-formats/blob/master/Meeting_2024-11/GINSubcommitteeMeetingMinutes.md)

+## Background on the choice of MQTT and Seedlink

+There has been considerable discussion about real-time data transfer and particularly MQTT and Seedlink usage in Intermagnet.
+Much of this discussion is summarised in https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/14.

+One area that was discussed in this meeting that is not described elsewhere is encryption of data during transfer.
+MQTT can use Transport Layer Security (TLS) for encryption of data being transmitted across the Internet.
+The Intermagnet implementation of MQTT uses TLS to encrypt data.
+Seedlink does not currently support encryption, but this is planned for a future release of the Seedlink protocol.

 ## Progress on using MQTT at Kyoto and Paris

 SI presented a [report from Kyoto](mqtt_report_kyoto_20250307.pdf) showing good progress and with the expectation of a working system for MQTT transfer by the end of this year.